chrisbeluga/kirby-navigation/README.md

 ## Usage

-Add the following blueprint to wherever you would like the navigation field to appear.
+Add the following blueprint to wherever you would like the navigation field to appear:

 ```yaml
 fields: